MatteoRagni/AmuleWebUI-Reloaded/README.md

 ## Installation

-To install the web interface simply clone the repo in a directory inside `/usr/share/amule/webserver` (tested on my raspberry running Raspbian):
+To install the web interface simply clone the repo in a directory inside `/usr/share/amule/webserver` (tested on my Raspberry running Raspbian):

 Step 1: Stop `amuleweb` process: